Georgia Cottage Food Law: Food Safety Training Requirements

 - cooked, plant-based foods like rice, beans, potatoes, or soy products like tofu

-Georgia’s cottage food law requires a license to operate a cottage food business.
-This license is good for one year and must be renewed annually.
+Georgia’s cottage food law does not require a license to operate a cottage food business.

 Summary

 Under the Georgia cottage food law, you can sell foods that don’t require time-temperature controls for safety directly to other people in the state.
-Before you can operate a cottage food business in Georgia, you need a license.
+You don’t need a license to operate a cottage food business in Georgia.

 Do you need food safety training to sell homemade food in Georgia?